Keyframer: Empowering Animation Design using Large Language Models: User Study Results

-\textbf{Decomposed vs Holistic Prompting}.
+.
 We classified prompts as \textit{decomposed} if they involved animating elements one by one through sequential prompts.
 In contrast, \textit{holistic prompts} describe how multiple elements within a scene should be animated simultaneously within a single prompt.

-All users took on a decomposed prompting strategy for at least one activity, alternating between A) prompts specifying new animation behavior for an item in the scene, and B) prompts requesting refinements to the generated animation.
-Figure \ref{fig:decomposed-holistic} displays on the left how EP3 first requests new animation for the `specks' (shown in green), followed by a refinement prompt to change the specks colors (in purple), then repeats for the Saturn ring.
-Through this process, users focused on animating a single feature and getting it to a state they were satisfied with before moving on to animating another element: ``It's how I'm used to doing animations---one piece at a time...
-I have to do this one animation, I have to tweak it, I have to do the next animation, and then I tweak it'' (EP10).
+All users took on a \textit{decomposed prompting} strategy for at least one activity, alternating between prompting for new animation behavior for an element and requesting refinements to the generated animation, as shown on the left of Figure \ref{fig:decomposed-holistic}.
+Through this process, users focused on a single feature and getting it to a state they were satisfied with before moving on to another element.
+This strategy enabled users to iteratively refine their animations through sequential prompting, rather than having to consider their entire design upfront in a single prompt. \system's ability to support decomposed prompting workflow is particularly effective for animation design as it enables designers to preview outputs, refine the movement of specific elements, and then proceed to the next step.
+Further, the generated output from an earlier prompt could seed future prompting; participant EP1, who is new to animations, shared, ``I'm reacting to what I see as its output and then adjusting on my end...it's informing and giving me ideas for what to explore next.''
+Decomposed prompting enabled users to adaptively refine their design goals as they built up an animated scene through individual prompts.